Creating a Simple Chat Application in .NET - Step-by-Step Guide

-Chat applications are found in almost all the sites that are interactive with the users.
-Chat rooms in the websites provide a means of communicating with the customer service cell of any company so that the customer gets the first hand information on any products and services that is on display in the site.
+Chat applications are found in almost all sites that are interactive with users.
+Chat rooms in websites provide a means of communicating with the customer service cell of any company so that customers get firsthand information on products and services displayed on the site.

-Chat applications with many features are even sold for a sum but some sites may require a very simple feature to interact with the customer service personnel who is online.
+Chat applications with many features are sold for a price, but some sites may require very simple features to interact with customer service personnel who are online.
 Such simple chat applications can be built on your own.
-Let us see some algorithm and the code snippets that go in the way of creating a simple chat application.
+Let's look at the algorithm and code snippets that go into creating a simple chat application.

 private void Join_Click(object sender, System.EventArgs e)